 Classes are held on Wednesday mornings, Thursday evenings and Sunday mornings during ACT school terms.

 New courses start in February, April, July and October and each course runs for 8-9 weeks.
 You will be asked to nominate the day you wish to attend class when enrolling.

 We use chairs and mats in our group-based Behaviour Training classes to help your dog to settle and focus, and clickers, too, so that you can provide instant feedback to your dog during the training process.
 We may use screens to provide a visual and physical barrier for dogs who are easily distracted or worried by other dogs.
 This can help both dogs and handlers to relax and provides a more positive experience for everyone.
 Where possible, and especially at the lower levels, we also limit class numbers to eight handlers and dogs per class to provide a more personalised experience for members and instructors alike.

 It is critical for all dogs to have a good experience when learning to interact with each other and not have a negative experience that could impact their entire life.
 For this reason, your instructor will decide if there is any on or off-lead dog-dog interaction during your class and what form that will take.

 How do I enrol in classes?

 Enrolments for each course open several weeks before classes commence.
 Keep an eye on Facebook for the announcement.
 Before enrolling, please read the Membership webpage and the Frequently Asked Questions below to ensure the Club meets your training needs.

 Click on the ‘Apply for class’ link below to enrol when bookings open.
-At the end of each course, you will need to register your intention to continue classes the following term.
+A notice will appear at this link if bookings are closed.
+If so, you will not be able to apply for a class at this time.
+Once enrolled, you will need to advise your instructor of your intention to continue classes at the end of each course.